Good SEO vs Bad SEO: How to Choose a Good SEO Company in 5 Questions?

 Search engine optimization, also known as SEO, is a popular form of search engine marketing.
 Its main objective is to improve site ranking in various search engines.
 Almost everything on the Internet has grown around the idea of search engine optimization.
 However, it is important to note that there are two distinct methodologies at work when it comes to optimization.

 According to many SEO consultants, its methods can be subdivided into two different groups.
-The categories are best known as “white hat SEO” (which aims to improve the overall quality of web sites, and increase site ranking through approved methods), or “black hat SEO” (often uses methods like cloaking, spamdexing to move up).
+The categories are best known as “white hat SEO” (which aims to improve the overall quality of websites and increase site ranking through approved methods), or “black hat SEO” (often uses methods like cloaking, spamdexing to move up).

-Whilst SEO is a popular way of getting your website to rank higher in search engine results, it is of the utmost importance that you have used the techniques correctly, otherwise you risk your website becoming banned or blacklisted.
+Whilst SEO is a popular way of getting your website to rank higher in search engine results, it is of the utmost importance that you have used the techniques correctly, otherwise, you risk your website becoming banned or blacklisted.

 - Good – It is considered a good SEO technique if you strategically place keywords throughout your website, providing that they are relevant to the information on the page and they haven’t been used so many times that they are considered spam.

-- Good – Creating user friendly meta title tag using a relevant keyword phrase and that is 60 characters or less is considered good SEO, as is keeping your website traffic in mind so that your message can be heard when people read your description.
+- Good – Creating user-friendly meta title tag using a relevant keyword phrase and that is 60 characters or less is considered good SEO, as is keeping your website traffic in mind so that your message can be heard when people read your description.

-- Bad – Stuffing your meta tag with keywords will not work in your favour when trying to rank higher in search engine results.
+- Bad – Stuffing your meta tag with keywords will not work in your favor when trying to rank higher in search engine results.
 If you forget about the user experience and just try to spam Google, you will quickly find your ranking lowered.

-- Good – For the optimisation of your content to be considered ‘good’, you will need to include keywords into it in a way that is understandable and relevant to the website.
+- Good – For the optimization of your content to be considered ‘good’, you will need to include keywords into it in a way that is understandable and relevant to the website.
 SEO is all about making the content users want much easier to find.

 - Bad – If you have so many keywords jammed into your content that it is nearly impossible to read, however, this is considered spam.
 It is also considered bad SEO if you have used keywords that aren’t relevant to the information on the page.